 | Structural damage | No | Requires traditional collision repair |

-PDR eligibility depends on three primary factors: paint condition, metal deformation, and tool access.
-If paint remains unbroken, the panel has not been sharply creased, and backside access exists, probability of a strong outcome rises significantly.
+PDR eligibility depends on three things: paint condition, metal deformation, and tool access.
+If paint remains unbroken, the panel hasn't been sharply creased, and backside access exists, the probability of a strong outcome rises significantly.
 Modern factory coatings often flex enough for moderate reshaping, but severe stretch in metal reduces recoverability.

-Dent location also influences results.
+Dent location also matters.
 Flat center sections of doors, hoods, and roofs usually provide better leverage than reinforced edges, tight body lines, or double-walled areas.
-Material type matters as well, since aluminum generally requires different tool control and can be less forgiving than mild automotive steel.
+Material type matters too — aluminum generally requires different tool control and can be less forgiving than mild automotive steel.

 | Dent type | PDR cost | Traditional repair cost | Time savings |